Mikko-Huuskonen-Pro/Zinux/README.md

 The goal is AI-generated code operating inside a kernel-defined world of strict rules and limited capabilities.

+## Prior Art & Inspiration

+Zinux does not start from the assumption that automatic device-driver generation is a new idea.

+Researchers have explored device-driver synthesis for many years.
+In particular, the Termite project demonstrated that device drivers could be synthesized from formal specifications, while Termite-2 explored user-guided synthesis to address the limitations of fully automatic generation.

+Zinux is inspired by this line of research, but asks a different
+question:

+> Can a local AI reduce the specification burden by turning ordinary
+> hardware documentation and a task into a constrained driver plan,
+> while the kernel remains the authority over capabilities and
+> execution?

+The goal is not to replace or dismiss previous work.

+It is to continue the experiment with the tools available today.

+### Pioneers

+- **Termite / Termite-2** — device-driver synthesis and user-guided synthesis
+- **User-Guided Device Driver Synthesis** — Ryzhyk et al., OSDI 2014
+- **Driver isolation research** — Nooks, microkernel-based drivers, sandboxing and related work

+These projects established important foundations for thinking about drivers as something that can be synthesized, constrained and isolated.

+Zinux stands on their shoulders.

 ```markdown
 ## Zinux 1.0 Gate